Maria Doyle, Jessica Chung, Vicky Perreau, Kim-Anh Lê

 Subsetting

-For example, here we extract the first row ‘1’ of the data, as
+For example, we can extract the first row ‘1’ of the data, using the number on the left-hand-side of the comma.

 sampleinfo[1,]